CtrlK

 Actionability

 Every section provides fully executable, copy-paste ready TypeScript code with correct imports, proper typing, and real library APIs.
-The code is complete and specific, from schema definitions to route handlers to test setup.
+The code is complete and specific — from schema definitions to middleware to route handlers — with no pseudocode or vague instructions.

 3 / 3